 - Cumprod(x) – The cumulative product.

 Let us see this with an example:

-Now lets directly jump to R complex cumulative commands in this Descriptive Statistics in R Tutorial.
+Now, lets quickly jump to R complex cumulative commands in this R descriptive statistics tutorial.

 Cumulative commands should be used with other commands to produce additional useful results; for example, the running mean.

 The basic arithmetic mean is the sum divided by the number of observations.
 You require the cumulative number of observations to obtain the cumulative sum.

 The seq() command can ease cumulative calculations.
 The index can be created from a sample of numeric values.
 The main purpose of the command is to generate sequences of values.